What you need to know

 What you need to do

-All training activity that has not been reported through a state training authority or board of school studies must be reported to the National Centre for Vocational Education Research (NCVER) in early 2019.
+All training activity that has not been reported through a state training authority or board of school studies must be reported to the National Centre for Vocational Education Research (NCVER).

 You can submit your report through the Australian Vocational Education and Training Management Information Statistical Standard (AVETMISS) online tool, available on the NCVER website from the